0x4447/0x4447-AWS-Lambda-Send-Email/README.md

 # IAM Role

-For the function to wokr you'll need to create a Role with the following policies:
+For the function to work you'll need to create a Role with the following policies:

 - AWSLambdaBasicExecutionRole
 - AmazonSESFullAccess